Mount McGregor Correctional Facility: Future use

 Neighboring Moreau Lake State Park will incorporate 750 undeveloped acres of the former facility.
 In 2015, the state began considering proposals for the sale of an additional 325 acres, including all the buildings, for redevelopment.

 As of 2017, the prison has not been sold and the site is still closed to the public.

 In 2022, Steve Brodt, founder of Haunted Nights, filed a proposal with the state's economic development arm to reimagine Mount McGregor.
 He and his business partner, Mark Erskine, a real estate investor who lives outside Chicago, were reported to be preparing to submit a purchase offer to the state.

 Brodt, of Glens Falls, wants to use the prison to host events similar to the tours that Haunted Nights conducts across the country: in a former county jail in Salem, an old asylum near Pittsburgh and a former mineral springs hotel on the Mississippi River.

 Grant Cottage

 Grant Cottage State Historic Site, where former U.S. president and army general Ulysses S. Grant spent the last six weeks of his life, was within the grounds of the correctional facility and visitors had to pass a checkpoint.
 Grant spent the last weeks of his life there, finishing his memoirs, the Personal Memoirs of Ulysses S. Grant, just a few days before he died.
 The historic site is not part of the area to be sold.
-Prison inmates were prevented by a fence from entering the grounds of the cottage.
+A fence prevented inmates from entering the grounds of the cottage.